 There is one key component that separates traditional cigarettes and vaping products ‒ e-cigarettes do not contain tobacco.
 It isn’t just tobacco, however, that causes cancer or other serious diseases.
 While traditional cigarette smoking comes with its own set of widely known risks, e-cigarettes and vaping products possess some of the same deadly chemicals.

 Cigarette smoking can cause breast cancer, lung cancer, heart disease, emphysema, and other diseases that can kill you, but they typically wouldn’t develop in new smokers.
 It would take decades of smoking to see the disastrous effects.
 But in 2019, we have started to see the dangers associated with vaping.
 The seemingly harmless substance can cause serious lung damage, seizures, and other devastating symptoms after less than one year of use.
 While the reports indicated the possible risks, no one expected the damage could occur in such a short period.

 Teens and Vaping: What to Know

 With all the dangers lurking outside, vaping is another concern parents should keep an eye on.
-Unfortunately, the number of teens who have tried vaping has nearly quadrupled over a four-year span from 5 percent in 2011 to 19 percent in 2015, according to the National Center for Health Research.
+Unfortunately, the number of teens who have tried vaping has nearly quadrupled over a four-year span from 5 percent in 2011 to 19 percent in 2015.

 The National Youth Tobacco Survey’s annual statistics in 2015 showed that nearly 3 million U.S. middle- and high-school students tried e-cigarettes in 2015.
 One in five middle-schoolers said they tried e-cigarettes but had never smoked conventional cigarettes.